 - A la diabla – in a spicy red creole sauce

-- Encocao – in a rich coconut sauce
+- Encocado – in a rich coconut sauce

-After vacillating and being tempted to order one in each type of sauce, I finally decided on the encocao.
-This is how it turned out – creamy, rich, coconutty, with a side of rice, plaintains and coleslaw.
+After vacillating and being tempted to order one in each type of sauce, I finally decided on the encocado.
+This is how it turned out – creamy, rich, coconutty, with a side of rice, plantains and coleslaw.